Saturday, December 18, 2021

 A 14th Street bus/photo by Patricia Leslie

-I told myself repeatedly over the few days before I rode public transportation to Gala Theatre that Friday night, I would not be intimidated by fear or a number.
+I told myself repeatedly over the few days before I rode public transportation to GALA Theatre that Friday night, I would not be intimidated by fear or a number.

 I will ride and I will not drive, I said firmly.